With some fresh timber in place, the saga of the Glenwood Place boat ramp continues.

 Acropolis said he decided to close off access after neighbors complained about unruly behavior by some of the boaters who used the site.
 Some township residents have complained that closing the ramp will be a hardship since they'll now have to pay to use private ramps or the one at Traders Cove Marina up Mantoloking Road.

-The entire issue will be examined by a committee of the township council led by Councilman Dan Toth, who has been leading a charge against the mayor's decision on the ramp.
+The entire issue will be of the township council led by Councilman Dan Toth, who has been leading a charge against the mayor's decision on the ramp.

 "The issue is far from over," Toth said Monday.